sshuttle/sshuttle/docs/manpage.rst

     ``0/0 -x 1.2.3.0/24`` to forward everything except the local subnet over the VPN, for example.

+.. option:: --profile=<name>

+   Request a server-side profile by name.
+The profile is selected on the server using its configuration file (see Server Profiles).
+If not provided, the server will use its configured default profile.

 .. option:: -X <file>, --exclude-from=<file>

     Exclude the subnets specified in a file, one subnet per